Seven Governance Themes. One Structural Finding.

 76.9%

-Perhaps more significant than outright regression is what the report terms “defensive compliance” — organisations that maintain their stated commitments but stop actively investing in the infrastructure that makes those commitments real.
+Perhaps more significant than outright regression is "defensive compliance" — organisations that maintain their stated commitments but stop actively investing in the infrastructure that makes those commitments real.
+The policy stays on the website, but the training budget is cut, the facilities audit is postponed, and the manager guidance is quietly shelved.
 This pattern is explored in detail in the Governance Insights.

 Composite Signals